-Recently, the NAACP called for a moratorium on charter schools, which would deal a blow to African-American families and their right to school choice.
-There are a lot of families that are not sure what to make of the call by the NAACP so here’s my message to parents that would be most impacted by a moratorium on public charter schools.
+Recently, the NAACP called for a moatorium on charter schools, which would deal a blow to African-American families and their right to school choice.
+There are a lot of families who are not sure what to make of the call by the NAACP, so here’s my message to parents who would be most impacted by a moratorium on public charter schools.

 You are not wrong for making the best decisions for your children—traditional, charter or even private (yes, even private).

 Check this out: You are not required to sacrifice your child(ren) to a system that you feel isn’t working for you or your family.
 I work in public education, I’ve only attended traditional public schools, and I love what I am blessed to do for a living.
 However, let me say this again, you are not required to sacrifice your children to any educational system that is not serving them.

 Whether you choose a traditional public school, a charter or a private school, you do what is best for you.
 I’ve seen folks who oppose education reform write things insinuating that people of color that support choice and alternative methods of education are in some form “selling out the race” or being “house negroes.”
 Forget all that.
 We know what’s at stake for our babies without a sound education.

 Regardless of the type, if the school is serving your child well, then I’m in support of you.
 If the school is not educating your child, regardless of type, then rise up and do what you need to do.

 I’ve seen Black folks with means ashamed to tell people they sent their child to private school.
 It’s the craziest thing I’ve ever seen!
 Why are you ashamed to provide for your kids?
 You don’t need to justify it.
 Check it out, if my parents had the means and found a dope private school for me as a child and didn’t send me to it, we’d have a very real problem!

 I say this a lot and will continue to say it: The schools I went to did a poor job of educating me.
 They weren’t safe either.
 Just because you don’t make a lot of money and have melanin in your skin doesn’t mean you deserve less.